Degree & Year in the Program

 Survey research methodologies, quantitative research methodologies

-I am a second year Doctoral student in the University of Nebraska-Lincoln Sociology department.
+I am a third year Sociology PhD student at the University of Nebraska-Lincoln (UNL).
 Before coming to UNL, I earned my BA in sociology with a minor in statistics from Baylor University in Waco, Texas.
 I received my MA in Sociology from UNL in 2020.
 My Master’s thesis, which was advised by Dr. Kristen Olson, examined how interviewer speaking pace is associated with respondent speaking pace.
-I found that a faster interviewer speaking pace is associated with a faster respondent speaking pace, but that the magnitude of this effect is not very great.
-I am currently working on revising my thesis for publication.
+After earning my doctorate, I plan to pursue a career as a survey methodologist at a research organization or an organization of similar focus.

 Although I’ve only lived in Nebraska for a short while, I have come to love it along with the UNL Sociology department.
 While graduate school can be incredibly challenging, it has been a breath of fresh air to have the social support offered by my fellow graduate students in the department.
 I feel incredibly lucky to be a part of such a supportive department!
 When I’m not in my office working on a research project, I can be found baking various baked goods that I see on the Great British Bake Off, crocheting another blanket that I don’t have the space to store, or riding my bike through the many bike trails in town.